-Probably the most stylish building in town, this is on the campus of Masvingo Polytechnic, which celebrated its 25th commencement exercises in 2017 and was shut down the following year by students protesting the misuse of Zimbabwe Manpower Development Funds (Zimdef) by the college administrators.
+Masvingo Polytechnic is probably the most stylish building in town.
+The school celebrated its 25th commencement exercises in 2017 but was shut down the following year by students protesting the misuse of Zimbabwe Manpower Development Funds (Zimdef) by the college administrators.

 From another angle.

 We're parked for gas; see the Great Zimbabwe mimicry?

 Another example; the business is a mortuary.
 The real tower is a half-hour's drive away That's where we're headed.